Thérèse Coffey: Deputy prime minister and health secretary

 On 18 October 2022, Dan Poulter – a medical doctor and former Conservative health minister – criticised Coffey's failure to tackle smoking and obesity, saying it leads to worse health and strains the NHS.
-Since entering the House of Commons in 2010 Coffey has repeatedly voted against measures to restrict smoking, including the ban on smoking in enclosed public spaces and the requirement that cigarettes be sold in plain packaging.
-She also accepted £1,100 in hospitality and gifts from Gallaher Group tobacco firm.
+Since entering the House of Commons in 2010 Coffey repeatedly voted against measures to restrict smoking, including the ban on smoking in enclosed public spaces and the requirement that cigarettes be sold in plain packaging.
+In May 2011, Coffey had accepted £1,100 in hospitality and gifts from Gallaher Group tobacco firm.

 Secretary of State for Environment, Food and Rural Affairs

-Following Rishi Sunak's appointment as Prime Minister, Coffey was retained in Sunak's cabinet and appointed Secretary of State for Environment, Food and Rural Affairs on 25 October 2022, but lost her position as Deputy Prime Minister.
-She has previously held the positions of Parliamentary Under-Secretary of State and Minister of State for Environment and Rural Opportunity within the Department for Environment, Food and Rural Affairs.
+Following Rishi Sunak's appointment as prime minister, Coffey was retained in Sunak's cabinet and appointed secretary of state for environment, food and rural affairs on 25 October 2022, but lost her position as deputy prime minister.
+She had previously held the positions of parliamentary under-secretary of state and minister of state for environment and rural opportunity within the Department for Environment, Food and Rural Affairs.

-On 23 February 2023, Therese Coffey was condemned for proposing people struggling to afford food to work for more hours to buy food, as well as suggesting that people eat turnips instead of tomatoes during a shortage of salad vegetables in the UK.
-At the time, food prices increased by 16.8 per cent more than last year.
-Labour MP Rachael Maskell said, "It's very shocking that the Environment Secretary shifted blame for food poverty onto people because they are on low wages and are poor".
-Maskell mentioned that people were going hungry and it was a time for the government to support families with food.
-Coffey acknowledged that inflation was "really tough at the movement" and that support schemes were in place.
+On 23 February 2023, Coffey was criticised for suggesting people struggling to afford food could work for more hours to buy food, as well as suggesting that people eat turnips instead of tomatoes during a shortage of salad vegetables in the UK.
+Labour MP Rachael Maskell said, "It's very shocking that the Environment Secretary shifted blame for food poverty onto people because they are on low wages and are poor."
+Coffey acknowledged that inflation was "really tough at the moment" and that support schemes were in place.

+She resigned from the role on 13 November 2023 during a cabinet reshuffle, stating "I consider it is now the right time to step back from government".
+In a BBC Radio interview on 15 November, Coffey cited work-related stress as a reason for her resignation, stating that she had "nearly died" after becoming ill because of the stress of being a minister five years previously.

+At the general election on 4 July 2024, Coffey lost her seat in parliament.

+House of Lords

+Coffey was nominated for a life peerage by Conservative leader Kemi Badenoch in late 2024.
+She was created Baroness Coffey, of Saxmundham in the County of Suffolk and of Grassendale in the City of Liverpool, on 17 January 2025, and was introduced to the House of Lords on 21 January.

 Personal life

-Coffey is not married and is described as a private person.
-Her sister Clare has worked in her parliamentary office as a secretary since 2015.
+Coffey is single and is described as a private person.
+Coffey employed her sister Clare as a secretary in her parliamentary office starting in 2015.

 Coffey is an avid football fan, supporting Liverpool Football Club.
-She signed an early day motion in 2011 set down by Labour Liverpool Walton MP Steve Rotheram requesting a knighthood for Kenny Dalglish.
+She signed an early day motion in 2011, set down by Labour Liverpool Walton MP Steve Rotheram, requesting a knighthood for Kenny Dalglish.
 She enjoys gardening, karaoke, and music.

-The two accents in "Thérèse" do not appear in the self-written Who's Who, but they are used on Coffey’s personal web site and Hansard also uses them.
+In an interview with The Sunday Times, Coffey said she spent a month in hospital in 2018 after the stress of being a government minister led to a brain abscess.